-Our RT model results show for both cloud types that GD leads to an increase not only in the absolute values of $I_\mathrm{da}$ and $Q_\mathrm{da}$, but also over a twofold increase in the disc-integrated degree of polarization given in this case by by $q_\mathrm{da}=Q_\mathrm{da}/I_\mathrm{da}$, since $U_\mathrm{da}=0$.
-However, $q_\mathrm{da}$ values for the left side ($r_0=0.1\,\mu$m) of Fig.\,\ref{fig_uniform_dr} are nearly 20$\times$ larger compared to those on the right hand side ($r_0=10\,\mu$m) for the oblate BD, underlining the low polarizing efficiency of large (relative to wavelength) scattering particles.
+Our RT modeling shows for both cloud types that GD leads to an increase not only in the absolute values of $I_\mathrm{da}$ and $Q_\mathrm{da}$, but also an increase in the disc-integrated degree-of-polarization given in this case by by $q_\mathrm{da}=Q_\mathrm{da}/I_\mathrm{da}$, since $U_\mathrm{da}=0$.
+However, $q_\mathrm{da}$ values in Fig.\,\ref{fig_uniform_dr_0p1} ($r_0=0.01\,\mu$m) are over 10 times larger compared to those in Fig.\,\ref{fig_uniform_dr_10p0} ($r_0=10\,\mu$m) for the oblate BD, underlining the relatively high polarizing efficiency of small scattering particles.